christopher-natan/Roku.Rotube/README.md

 - Version 1.1 supports Grid Screen only.

 #### Requirements
-- Roku 2 firmware version 5.+
+- Roku 2 firmware version 5 (RSG not supported)

 #### Installation
 - Have a clone to Rotube repository or download Rotube.brs